joshjacobson/Derisked-Website/about/index.md

 ---

-You may subscribe to receive updates on the project and/or content:
+You may subscribe to receive updates on the project and/or content ([example](https://preview.mailerlite.com/u5m6q9){:target="blank"}):
 <br><br>
 <div class="ml-form-embed"  data-account="3133918:b9d3e1c7g7"  data-form="4050427:e6c4k0">
 </div>
+Project & Management updates will only be sent to those who I approve.